sonadukane18/sonadukane18/README.md

 - 🤔 I’m looking for help with Python Automation and Machine Learning .

-- 💬 Ask me about Python, Java, HTML, CSS, JS, React.
+- 💬 Ask me about Python, Java, C, HTML, CSS, JS, SQL.

 - 📫 How to reach me: dukanesona1868@gmail.com
 - 😄 Pronouns: She/Her